Community Compensation may be available for Governor appointed members who have lived experience and/or are low-income.

 Each member serves on a committee and participates in the work of the full Council, including contributing to:

-Have more questions?
-Contact the WSRC staff.
-We are available to you toll free at 1-866-252-2939 and by email at email@example.com.
+Each committee meets once per month and these meetings are open to the public.
+If you have more questions or would like to attend a committee meeting, contact the WSRC staff.
+We are available to you toll free at 1-866-252-2939 and by email at firstname.lastname@example.org.
 Ready to apply?
 Follow the link below to access the application on the Governor's website.